-The principle is simple: if we have two or more tables of data that are related to each other, we can use the Combine Tables step to join them into one by matching rows between those tables.
+The principle is simple: if we have two tables of data that are related to each other, we can use the Combine Tables step to join them into one table by matching rows between those tables.

-This step can handle combining as many tables as needed.
+This step can handle combining two tables at a time.
 Once we set it up, we can use it repeatedly.
 Even if the row amount changes, our step will continue working.

 Check out the video below to learn more about the Combine Tables step.
 (Please note that this step was formally referred to as Join.)

-The Combine Tables step requires at least two data inputs to combine.
+The Combine Tables step requires two data inputs to combine.
 In our example below, we have two tables feeding into it.
 The first one is a table of Variant IDs, Product Name, Variant Name, and Sale Price.
 The second one is a table of Variant IDs and Stock Quantity.

 After using the Combine Tables step, our output data (shown below) has combined the "Stock Quantity" column from the second table to the first table using "Variant ID" as the matching identifier.

 Then in the outlined box above the button + add rule, click select from menu to access the dropdown menu of columns and select which ones to join the tables by.
 The column you choose should be present in both datasets, have identical values, and be used as the unique key identifier between them.

 Once you're done, select the button Show Updated Results to save and display the newly-combined tables.